 - Chickpeas (aka garbanzo beans) - Don't forget to peel off the skins.
 I know, it's annoying but a necessary evil.
 Peeling the skins ensures a smooth and silky consistency!

 - Nut butter - Any nut butter will work with this recipe, just make sure it's the creamy style.
 I like to use cashew butter as it will provide only a subtle nutty flavor.
+If you use a salt-free nut butter, you will want to add a pinch of salt to the food processor.

 - Maple syrup - This is how we sweeten the batter.
 Substitute honey or agave syrup if desired.